 - (a) Composition.--The President Pro Tempore shall appoint three Senators to comprise a Committee of Conference.
-Two shall be from the Majority Party and one from the Minority Party. - (b) Deliberations.--The deliberations of the committee shall be confined to the subject of difference between the two Houses, unless both Houses shall direct a free conference. - (c) Report of Conference Committee.--

-- (1) The report of a Committee of Conference shall be prepared in triplicate by the Legislative Reference Bureau and shall be signed by the members or a majority of the members of each committee comprising the Committee of Conference.
-Every report of a Committee of Conference shall be printed together with the bill as amended by the committee, shall be made available to the Senators and shall be particularly referred to on their calendars before action shall be taken on such report.
-No report of a Committee of Conference may be adopted by the Senate until at least six hours have elapsed from the time of adoption of the report by the Committee of Conference. - (2) A report of a Committee of Conference which requires the expenditure of Commonwealth funds or funds of a political subdivision or causes a loss of revenue to the Commonwealth or a political subdivision shall have a fiscal note attached before the report is finally adopted by the Senate. - (d) Adoption of Conference Committee report.--Reports of committees of conference shall be adopted only by the vote of a majority of the members elected to the Senate, taken by yeas and nays.
+Two shall be from the Majority Party and one from the Minority Party. - (b) Deliberations.--The deliberations of the committee shall be confined to the subject of difference between the two Houses, unless both Houses shall direct a free conference. - (c) Report of Conference Committee .-- - (1) The report of a Committee of Conference shall be prepared in triplicate by the Legislative Reference Bureau and shall be signed by the members or a majority of the members of each committee comprising the Committee of Conference.
+Every report of a Committee of Conference shall be printed together with the bill as amended by the committee, shall be made available to the Senators, including being available on the Senate Virtual Session Desk application or its successor applications, and shall be particularly referred to on their calendars before action shall be taken on such report.
+No report of a Committee of Conference may be adopted by the Senate until at least 10 hours have elapsed from the time of adoption of the report by the Committee of Conference. - (2) A report of a Committee of Conference which requires the expenditure of Commonwealth funds or funds of a political subdivision or causes a loss of revenue to the Commonwealth or a political subdivision shall have a fiscal note attached before the report is finally adopted by the Senate. - (d) Adoption of Conference Committee report.--Reports of committees of conference shall be adopted only by the vote of a majority of the members elected to the Senate, taken by yeas and nays.
 (Const.
 Art.
 III, Sec.
 5)